Try adjusting your search terms

 Assisi Village prioritizes the safety of its residents through various measures, including secure access to the facility, emergency response systems, and regular safety drills.
 Staff members are trained to handle emergencies effectively.

 The Wellness Center offers a variety of fitness classes tailored for older adults to promote health and wellness.
-Members can enjoy these classes as part of their membership, with some specific services available at an additional fee.
+Classes are offered Monday through Friday.
+Classes are available for various levels of individual mobility and ability.
+Members can enjoy these classes as part of an All-Inclusive membership.

-Stonehill offers onsite physical, occupational, speech, and massage therapies to support the health and wellness of residents.
+Stonehill offers onsite physical, occupational, and speech therapies to support the health and wellness of residents.
 These therapies are part of a comprehensive approach to personalized care.

-The caregivers at Stonehill receive extensive training in dementia care and ongoing education to enhance their skills.
-This commitment ensures that residents are treated with dignity, integrity, comfort, and safety.
+The caregivers and nursing staff at Stonehill receive training in dementia care and ongoing education to enhance their skills.
+This commitment ensures that residents are treated with dignity, patience, and respect.

 Stonehill offers a variety of outpatient therapy services, including physical therapy, occupational therapy, speech therapy, and specialized programs like LSVT BIG for Parkinson's disease.
 They also provide cognitive screenings for dementia-related behaviors and lymphedema management.